Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Cons:

-• Some icons and assets require attribution unless you have Icons8
+• Some icons and assets require attribution unless you pay for Icons8

-• Less name recognition means fewer clients will be familiar with the format
+• Less name recognition means fewer clients will be familiar with the file format

 6. Snappa — Best for Social Media Graphic Freelancers Who Need Speed